 In this review we will check out the TBS Groundsation, a 2.4GHz video receiver for long range FPV flying with a built-in screen and many more other features.

 This reivew is written by Matt Lanham (FPVAntics), edited by Oscar.
-TBS Groundstation: https://goo.gl/43eMTK.
+Get the TBS Groundstation from: https://goo.gl/43eMTK.

 If you’re following the latest hype you’ll know that many pilots having been pushing the limits of their quads in long range flying.